AndrewCathcart/node-shop/README.md

 # node-shop

-An online shop created with Node.js, Express.js & Mongoose
+An online shop created with Node.js, Express.js & Mongoose, following along with [NodeJS - The Complete Guide](https://www.udemy.com/course/nodejs-the-complete-guide/)

 ## What I've learned in this project